Experiencing a problem with MyWARN? This information will help you work through problems you might be having:

 How do I know that MyWARN is working?

 Test MyWARN at any time by clicking on settings at the bottom of any MyWARN screen.
 In the upper right hand corner of the screen on the right side of the MyWARN banner, you will see the test button (the icon is an arrow coming out of a rectangle).
 When you select test, the system will create an imaginary polygon that surrounds your precise location.
 It will then send a test.
 Your device should then show a *Test* notification box and sound the warning sound for 5 seconds.
-If you do not receive it, it is generally because of settings that you have employed.
+If you do not receive it, it is generally because you do not have notifications turned on in the app.
+Go to the Settings page and make sure that the Notifications setting is ON.

 My Weatheradio and the outdoor sirens are going off, but MyWARN is not doing anything.
 What is wrong?